xen0vas/xen0vas.github.io/_posts/2024-05-05-Make-a-COFFee-relax-and-bypass-AMSI.md

 ## Motivation

 <p align="justify">
-The main purpose if this blog post is to explain a development method that can be leveraged by malicious actors in order to create and execute malicious payloads.
+The main purpose of this blog post is to explain a development method that can be leveraged by malicious actors in order to create and execute malicious payloads.
 A similar approach is used by CobaltStrike c2 where the corresponding COFF object is called BOF <a href="https://trustedsec.com/blog/coffloader-building-your-own-in-memory-loader-or-how-to-run-bofs">[6]</a> <a href="https://www.cobaltstrike.com/blog/simplifying-bof-development">[7]</a>.
 How about using these BOFs outside CobaltStrike c2?
 Specifically, we will analyse the COFF file and how a COFF loader works through an example of AMSI byte patching technique which is implemented in a COFF file.
 Moreover, the implementation of the AMSI byte patching technique regarding the <code>AmsiScanBuffer</code> byte patching method will be further explained.
 </p>

 ## Disclaimer